SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/westgrid.rst

 When the job completes the results should have been gathered in the directory you specified in the :command:`salishsea run` command and the temporary run directory should have been deleted.

-To view and analyze the run results copy them to your :file:`/data/$USER/results/` workspace with :program:`scp`, :program:`sftp` or :program:`rsync`.
+To view and analyze the run results copy them to your EOAS :file:`/data/$USER/results/` workspace with :program:`scp`, :program:`sftp` or :program:`rsync`.